-The Climate, Mind and Behavior Project has received generous support from the Surdna Foundation and the Betsy and Jesse Fink Foundation.
+The Climate, Mind and Behavior Program has received generous support from the Surdna Foundation and the Betsy and Jesse Fink Foundation.

 If you would like to receive email notifications of Climate, Mind and Behavior Updates, please subscribe to our mailing list.